Full Sail University: History

 Enrollment doubled between 1989 and 1991 at a time of increased interest in film and media studies.
 The university had financial difficulties in 1992 and its growth slowed.
 Between 1995 and 1999, it began offering associate degrees in computer animation, digital media, game design and development, and show production and touring; these were later expanded into full bachelor's degree programs.

 In 2005, the school offered its first bachelor's degree program, a Bachelor of Science degree in entertainment business.
 In 2007, the first master's degree program—also in the entertainment industry—was offered.
 Online degree programs began in 2007, the first of which was an online adaptation of the existing Entertainment Business Master of Science.

 The additions of the master's degree programs, among other factors, led to the school being recognized as a university by the state of Florida.
 In 2008 it changed its name from Full Sail Real World Education to Full Sail University after attaining university status from the Florida Department of Education's Commission for Independent Education.

 The curriculum and degree programs were broadened between 2006 and 2011, adding programs such as a Bachelor of Science in sports marketing and media, and a Master of Science degree in game design.

-Full Sail served as the home base of 'WWE NXT from 2012 to 2020.

 In 2012, WWE began filming episodes of its internet television show WWE NXT at Full Sail University.
 In June 2015, the school began hosting the WWE Tough Enough series.
 As part of the partnership between Full Sail and WWE, students have the opportunity to produce WWE NXT tapings, during which merchandise and tickets sales contribute to a scholarship fund for students enrolled at the university.
 As of January 2018, the partnership had resulted in $385,000 in scholarships.
 In September 2019, WWE and Full Sail University announced the expansion of their partnership.
 In 2020, it was announced that WWE NXT would stop taping at Full Sail University.

 In 2015, the university announced a partnership with Wargaming and completed building a user experience lab for conducting research projects.

 Full Sail University's Dan Patrick School of Sportscasting was established in 2017, with a sportscasting degree program and instruction provided by sportscaster and radio personality Dan Patrick.